Deborah Meaden: Dragons' Den

-Meaden is known for her appearances as an investor ('dragon') on the BBC Two series Dragons' Den, where she took over from Rachel Elnaugh in the third series in August 2006.
+Meaden is known for her appearances as an investor ('dragon') on the BBC Two series Dragons' Den, which she joined alongside Richard Farleigh in the third series in August 2006, taking over from Rachel Elnaugh and Doug Richard.
 Like Elnaugh, Meaden was the only female investor, although this changed in subsequent seasons with the arrival of Hilary Devey to replace James Caan.
 As of 2021, she has agreed investments through this route in 63 businesses to a value of over £3.3 million.

 Strictly Come Dancing

 Meaden took part in the eleventh series of the BBC One dancing show Strictly Come Dancing, which began on 7 September 2013 and was partnered with professional dancer Robin Windsor.
 She was eliminated from the show on 26 October.